donnaxnguyen/employeesummary/README.md

 This application will build an engineering team from the command line!

 ## Summary
-In this template engine, a Node CLI will take in information about an employee and generate an HT"ML page
+In this template engine, a Node CLI will take in information about an employee and generate an HTML page

 ## Instructions
 * The User can input any number of team members